MontanaFlossCo/Flint-Documentation/guides/threading.md

 ---
 title: Threading
-subtitle: How actions are performed in a concurrent environment
+subtitle: How actions are performed in a concurrent environment.
 tags:
     - help
     - actions